 Scott Point Waterworks District is an improvement district organized under the Local Government Act and is responsible for providing potable water services to lots encompassed by Plan 16652 and Plan 17161, Lot 1, North Saltspring Island.

 By the mid-1960s most of Scott Point was owned by Scott Point Marina Ltd which was established in the late 1950s by Peter Frattinger as a marina, local pool and social location.
-He sold the marina and property to Hart Bradley in 1962, who in turn developed the land after the establishment of the Long Harbour ferry terminal in 1963.
+He sold the marina and property to local businessman Hart Bradley in 1962.
+He in turn developed the land after the establishment of the Long Harbour ferry terminal in 1963.
 In 1964 Scott Point Marina Ltd applied to the Public Utilities Commission for approval to establish a waterworks and distribution system, and which was approved in March 1965.
-Construction of the water main and erection of the original reservoir occurred in 1965 (the tank was a 1911 vintage tank brought over from Dominion Astrophysical Observatory in Saanich dropped in the water and towed by pleasure yacht).
+Construction of the water main and erection of the original reservoir tank occurred in 1965 (the tank was a 1911 vintage tank brought over from Dominion Astrophysical Observatory in Saanich dropped in the water and towed by pleasure yacht).

 The District received its Letters Patent in 1967 and held its first meeting of residents in 1969.
 That year the District also assumed ownership and operation of the water system from Hart Bradley and Scott Point Marina Ltd. At that time the system consisted of Well #1 drilled to a depth of about 180 ft., the second-hand 20,000 gal. water reservoir, the 4 in. water main, hydrants and service connections to those few properties which had connections.

 The original Well #1 (originally known as Old Salty) was brackish and had high chloride levels possibly indicating seawater intrusion from a connection between the fractures in the native sandstone bedrock and the ocean.
 Operations and leaks leading to over pumping had further decreased water quality.